kindasneaki/Archipelago.RiskOfRain2/README.md

 * New console command to turn on/off final stage death. (`archipelago_final_stage_death true/false`)
 * New console command to highlight satellites to make them easier to see. (`archipelago_highlight_satellite true/false`)
 * Look up checks when entering a map instead of when starting a run.
+* Toggle Connect To AP button to Disconnect.

 * **Bug Fixes:**
-    * Passwords were not used.
+    * Passwords are apparently a thing.
     * Fix some lag issues with Artifact of Sacrifice.
     * When receiving a deathlink on transitioning to a new stage it would cause it to stop working.